-This year, in these times when so many have given so much, it seems more important than ever to honor the sacrifices that others have made for our country.
+Over a year after the pandemic began, it’s more important than ever to honor the sacrifices that others have made for our country.
 Together we will salute them this Memorial Day.

 2 James M. Hudnut, “Semi-Centennial History of the New-York Life Insurance Company”, 1895, p.
 132